Welcome to

 • For Glob and Regex expression-based exclusion, a certain level of competence is assumed about the Migration Operator.

-• If you have a folder on the source that contains only unsupported files, none of these files will be migrated.
+• If a folder on the source contains only unsupported files, none of these files will be migrated.
 As a result, this folder will not be created on the destination.
 Moreover, as this folder is not empty on the source, it will not be created as part of the empty folder migration step.
 So this folder will always be missing on the destination.
 There is no way presently to migrate it.
 The only solution is to put something inside that folder that can be migrated and run a True-Up.
 It will then appear on the destination containing only the one item that is supported.

 How Migration App Differs From Native Rclone Functionality